Thomas H. McLaughlin: Bishop of Paterson

-Pius XI named McLaughlin as the first bishop of the newly erected Diocese of Paterson on December 16, 1937.
-He designated St. John the Baptist Church in Patterson as the cathedral.
+Pius XI named McLaughlin as the first bishop of the newly erected Diocese of Paterson on December 16, 1937.He designated St. John the Baptist Church in Patterson as the cathedral.

 Thomas McLaughlin remained as bishop of Paterson until his death on March 17, 1947.
-He is buried at St. John the Baptist Cathedral Churchyard, Paterson.
+He is buried at St. John the Baptist Cathedral Churchyard in Paterson.

+Relationship to Blessed Miriam Teresa Demjanovich

+McLaughlin's brother Paul McLaughlin was married to Anna Demjanovich, sister of Blessed Miriam Teresa Demjanovich and Monsignor Charles Demjanovich.